syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Populate-Data.md

-In the view page, add TreeView helper and specify the custom Adaptor as shown below.
+In the view page, add TreeView helper and specify the custom adaptor as shown below.